-Rotation at Dr. Manolakakis' outpatient facility
+Rotation with Dr. Manolakakis

 Head and Neck Anatomy

 - 1. to develop a group of core competencies which are indices of resident achievement in this area (see below); - 2. to expose the resident to a variety of conditions which are associated with suboptimal facial esthetics - 3. to expose the resident to procedures used in the enhancement of facial cosmesis